smurp/semconvert/README.md

-Converts between various RDF and RDF-star syntaxes such as nq|nt|rdf|trig|ttl|ttl+star|trig+star|rdf+star and can also convert to application/vnd.org-mode (.org) application/json (.json) as used by https://chartjs.org/ text/csv (.csv) text/tab-separated-values (.tsv) text/vnd.graphviz (.dot)
+Converts between various RDF and RDF-star syntaxes such as nq|nt|rdf|trig|ttl|ttl+star|trig+star|rdf+star and can also convert to application/vnd.org-mode (.org) see https://orgmode.org/ application/json (.json) see https://chartjs.org/ text/csv (.csv) text/tab-separated-values (.tsv) text/vnd.graphviz (.dot) see https://graphviz.org/

 Arguments:
   infile                             the input file (or - for stdin)